 You are not alone.
 Salesforce reports that 46% of companies are failing to hit their monthly revenue goals.
-HubSpot has found that only 23% of business leaders responding to their research studies are able to sustain month-over month revenue goal attainment.
+HubSpot has found that only 23% of business leaders responding to their research studies are able to sustain month-over-month revenue goal attainment.

-And I've asked hundreds of CEOs if they've been able to hit their revenue goals over the past few consecutive quarters, and only about 10% answer yes.
+And I've asked hundreds of CMOs and VPs of Marketing if they've been able to hit their revenue goals over the past few consecutive quarters, and only about 10% answer yes.

 It's an epidemic.
-Today, understanding what you have to do to sustain ongoing, scalable, repeatable, and predictable revenue growth month over month for over a year is nearly impossible.
+Today, understanding what you have to do to sustain ongoing, scalable, repeatable and predictable revenue growth month over month for over a year is a heavy lift.